The Lifelong Love of Lacrosse: Melissa Meager’s Journey to Supporting Carolina Women’s Lacrosse

 To join The Rams Club and support Carolina student-athletes, click here.

-Melissa Meager has been passionate about the sport of lacrosse since the day her mother took away her softball mitt in junior high and handed her a lacrosse stick.
+Melissa Meager has been passionate regarding the sport of lacrosse since the day her mother took away her softball mitt in junior high and handed her a lacrosse stick.
 She was told to go outside and play with her brothers.

 “At first, they were determined not to play with me and told me this was a men’s game,” Meager recalled.
 “My mother had to come out and force them to play with me.
-They immediately realized the fastest way to get rid of me was to throw the ball as hard as they possibly could at me.
+They immediately realized the fastest way to get rid of me was to throw the ball as hard as they possibly might at me.
 The silver lining was that, despite multiple bumps and bruises, I learned how to catch a ball any which way it was coming to me.”

 So began a lifelong love of lacrosse for Meager – one that would eventually connect her to Carolina’s women’s lacrosse team and a gift in support of the program.